 It’s an exciting time to be in the tech-industry!
 Forces of automation, big data, artificial intelligence and virtual reality are unleashing a new wave of revolution, popularly called as the Revolution 4.0.
 Consequently, many interesting technology careers have emerged in a variety of spheres like engineering, marketing, network security, designing, etc., which promise an unrelenting pursuit of innovation and development for the professionals.

-Following are 5 exciting careers in technology to pursue and further enhance your technical competence:
+Following are 5 exciting career opportunities to pursue in information technology and further enhance your technical competence:

 1. Drone Engineer